Create a Vulnerability Report¶

-If you believe you have discovered a vulnerability in MongoDB or have experienced a security incident related to MongoDB, please report the issue to aid in its resolution.
+If you believe you have discovered a vulnerability in MongoDB products or have experienced a security incident related to MongoDB products, please report the issue to aid in its resolution.

 To report an issue, we strongly suggest filing a ticket in the SECURITY project in JIRA.
 MongoDB, Inc responds to vulnerability notifications within 48 hours.

 Create the Report in JIRA¶